Nice to meet you!

 john a. powell, Director of the Haas Institute for a Fair and Inclusive Society at U.C.
 Berkeley

-I also have more than a decade of experience in providing content services for both seasoned New York Times best selling writers and first time authors.
+I’ve also provided marketing, editorial, and PR content services for both seasoned New York Times best selling writers and first time authors.

-As an award-winning multimedia storyteller, I gravitate toward intimate portraits of people and place, and am especially interested in themes of culture, connection, and food.
-My video scripts and narration have aired for Fortune 500 executives, and my radio work has aired regionally on NPR partner stations.
+As an award-winning journalist and storyteller, I gravitate toward intimate portraits of people and place, and am especially interested in themes of culture, community, connection, and food.

 Read my written work in Resonate: Global Voices on East Asian Issues, the Half Moon Bay ReviewThe Six FiftyLos Angeles TimesSan Francisco Chronicle, and Daily Californian.